-All courts, including VCAT, and the Judicial College, are established by specific legislation, which provides for the composition and scope of their organisation.
-Each court is comprised of its judicial members, has its own internal governance mechanisms, and is responsible for establishing how the judicial business of the court is managed in accordance with law.
+All jurisdictions, the Judicial College and the Judicial Commission, are established by specific legislation, which provides for the composition and scope of their organisation.
+Each jurisdiction is comprised of its judicial members, has its own internal governance mechanisms, and is responsible for establishing how the judicial business of the jurisdiction is managed in accordance with law.

 Supreme Court of Victoria